 Or the last woman who dumped him got tired of his coming over and bringing nothing, not love or even a shred of empathy or even, perhaps, a dessert.

 Dating Felt Like an Exercise in Revenge

 Whatever had happened in the past, these guys weren’t going to let it happen again and I better damn well know it.
 So they were super busy and I better be available on command.
 They offered coming to their house and hot tubbing as a second date.
-They picked expensive restaurants and ordered high end wines without checking with me, mansplained over dinner, then said afterwards oh yeah, we’re splitting this.
+They picked expensive restaurants and ordered high-end wines without checking with me, mansplained over dinner, then said afterward oh yeah, we’re splitting this.
 It all felt like a power struggle.

 But I was so polite back then.
 I‘d be pleasant, proffer my credit card when asked, and never see them again.
 They’d be surprised.
 But then, they never knew me.

 I, too, became disillusioned.
 I started putting men in categories soon after meeting them.
 This guy is one of the “I’ve been fucked over by women” types.
 This man is one of the dog trainers who wants someone who jumps when he calls.
 This cowboy boot wearer is one of the aging playboys who wants easy sex but tries to make it sound like an exercise in personal growth.

 One of the reasons I fell in love with my current partner is because he had a sense of wonder.
 He asked me lots of questions about myself.
 He read everything out there I’d written.
 He was so happy every time he saw me, like it was something he’d been really looking forward to.
 I was a brand new person, not the reincarnation of failures past.